json420/microfiber/doc/microfiber.rst

         If you call this method with ``ensure=True``, a call to :meth:`Database.ensure()` is made prior to returning the instance.

+    .. method:: normal_db_names()

+        Get list of user-created (non-special) database names.

+        This method returns the names of the (user-created) databases currently present on the CouchDB instance in question.

 Database class